TheCreatorJames/Variant-BESJS/README.md

 # Variant-BESJS
 This is a lightweight encryption algorithm for the web browser written in JavaScript.
 It is based off of BES but has a few features added to allow it to be faster and smaller.
 It will encrypt strings in a shuffling cipher, and give you a string to decrypt.

-Rather than using the original XOR-based encryption present in BES, this encryption algorithm uses internal shuffle ciphers for a more resilient design.
+Rather than using the original XOR-based encryption present in BES, this encryption algorithm uses internal "shuffle" ciphers for a more resilient design.

-Quite a few ideas were taken from this project and added to the desktop BES library (like cipher mode, and the PRNG shuffle steps, for faster, much less predictable/reversible entropy accumulation).
+Quite a few ideas implemented in this project were eventually added to the desktop BES library, like the "shuffle" ciphers, and the rotation and displacement steps in the PRNG generation.

 ### Why a variant?
 To make it lightweight and efficient.
 You usually aren't encrypting massive amounts of data in JavaScript, so I thought I'd make it more... slim.